 Authority and Responsibility:

-The Board of Trustees is the legal authority for The Norfolk Botanical Garden.
-As a member of the Board, a Trustee acts in a position of trust for the community and is responsible for the effective governance of the organization.
+The Board of Directors is the legal authority for The Norfolk Botanical Garden.
+As a member of the Board, a director acts in a position of trust for the community and is responsible for the effective governance of the organization.

 Requirements of Board membership include: